-Rider in Residence training allows you to bring your horse(s) to Rosegarth and receive training over a longer period of time rather than simply for a one-off individual lesson.
-Riders are invited to bring their lorries (or stay at a local B&B) and base themselves at Rosegarth in order to take advantage of the excellent facilities as well as receive daily tuition from Lucinda.
+More and more riders, at all levels, are choosing to come to Rosegarth as Riders in Residence to train with Lucinda.
+It is a fantastic opportunity to gain some intensive training, perhaps before an event, and receive training over a longer period of time rather than simply for a one-off individual lesson.
+Riders are invited to base themselves at Rosegarth in order to take advantage of the excellent facilities as well as receive daily tuition from Lucinda.

-"We often have requests from riders that want intense training for 2 or 3 weeks culminating in one event they may be aiming for.
-During this time, Lucinda will help riders with their horses, whether it be out hacking out, in the arena, or at one of our external training grounds such as the gallops, or XC schooling.
+"We often have requests from riders that want intense training for 1 to 3 weeks culminating in one event they may be aiming for.
+During this time, I will help riders with their horses, whether it be hacking out, in the arena, or at one of our external training grounds such as the gallops, or XC schooling.
 Quite often we will also liaise with the rider in advance to ensure they are competing at the same event as us, so we can help them on the day.”
+Lucinda.

-If you are interested in rider in residence please contact Jo Taylor on 01380 816636 or email firstname.lastname@example.org
+If you would like to find out more about becoming a Rider in Residence please read our new training brochure or contact Jo Taylor on 01380 816636 / email firstname.lastname@example.org

 Lisa stayed for a month at Rosegarth with her three horses, training and travelling to UK events.